 Welcome to MAPfrappe, my interactive site for cartographic “mixtures.”
-I started this site in February 2006 to help me explore various geographic relationships I've always been interested in.
-Presently the site contains three interactive pages:
+I started this site in 2006 so I could explore various geographic relationships.
+The site has the following interactive pages:

-Move Outlines - Lets you compare sizes of various cartographic features in different parts of the world.
-You draw outlines on one map, and then the page shows you the outlines overlayed on other parts of the world.
+Move Outlines (for modern browsers) - A tool for comparing sizes of various cartographic features in different parts of the world.
+You draw outlines on one map, and a separate map shows you the outlines overlaid on other parts of the world.

 As time goes by, I hope to add other interactive mapping pages to this site.

 I hope you like what I've got so far.
-Please send any requests or comments to me at the address at the bottom of this page.
+Please send comments to me at the address at the bottom of this page.

 — Kelvin Thompson

-My site should have the same system requirements as Google Maps - click here to see those requirements.
+Aside from device size restrictions, my site has the same base requirements as Google Maps.
+Click here to see those requirements.

 Frappé is the French word for “shaken.”
 It's also a blended coffee beverage invented in Greece.
 Wikipedia discusses several uses of the word here.